openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/8_statements.rst

 a statement must be found within the body of the surrounding function or method; a compile-time error occurs otherwise.

-A compile-time error occurs if a *continueStatement* is not found within the *loopStatment*.
+A compile-time error occurs if no *continueStatement* is found within *loopStatment*.

 .. index::
    continue statement